Roth Conversions — Not the Best Solution for Many Households

 👉 Higher bracket + charitable?
 Instead of doing Roth conversions, consider QCDs, charitable bequests, or the DAF+Roth combo to maximize your impact and minimize your tax burden.

 At FlourishingPath Financial Coaching, I help households design charitable and tax-efficient strategies that align with their values and build a future they’re excited about.
-Read my blog post on "QCDs: The Tax-Smart Way to Give" for more related insights.
+Learn how to use Qualified Charitable Distributions (QCDs) as a tax-free alternative to Roth conversions: "QCDs: The Tax-Smart Way to Give".

 Contact me or visit www.flourishingpathfinancial.com/book-online if you would like friendly, expert assistance in designing tax-efficient charitable strategies or tax-efficient Roth conversion strategies.